TheTypoMaster/gray.net.au/posts/2003/10/28/Welcome_to_my_personal_BLOG.rst

 .. title: Welcome to my personal BLOG!
 .. slug: Welcome_to_my_personal_BLOG
 .. date: 2003-10-28 11:30:55 UTC+10:00
-.. tags: James,blog
+.. tags: blog
-.. category:
+.. category: James
 .. link:

 Yep this is the first :-) This is my personal Weblog (aka "blog").